amk-org/AMK/src/example_cpp/README.md

 - a *.y* / *.ypp* file for bison / yacc
 - a *Makefile* file for make

-The files in this directory are just for future modification.
+And the default compiler is GCC.

+Well, I have to confess the files have nothing to do with **amk**, they are just a calculator modified from a code online.